 WHEN: Report any external engagement event that occurred on or after July 1, 2019.
 There is no retained username or password; instead, users simply provide a new record for each new activity and event.

-TIME COMMITMENT: Approximately 5 minutes.
+TIME COMMITMENT: Approximately 3-5 minutes per entry.

 Active EPSCoR participants will receive a survey from KY NSF EPSCoR external evaluation lead, Dr. Julia Melkers of the Georgia Institute of Technology.
 Your responses to this survey will remain confidential.
 All KY NSF EPSCoR participants are required to complete the external evaluation.